-We are certified to ISO 27001.
+- We follow the standards set by ISO 27001.
 This family of standards helps us manage your Data and keep it secure.

-Our Data Protection Officer (DPO) is Thuria Abduljhbar and can be contacted at: [email protected]
+- Our Data Protection Officer (DPO) is Thuria Wenbar and can be contacted at: [email protected].

 You have the following rights in relation to your Data: